ecEthanCar/silver-deer/design/design-journey.md

 1. You are looking to engage with the Civic Ecology Lab in other ways than the website.
 Perhaps they have a Facebook group or an Instagram account where you can stay updated with new information.
 Find out if this kind of resource is available on the website and navigate to these social medias.
 Take note if additional pictures and content was present on these social medias.

 2. You wish to take a course that addresses social/environmental problems based on research.
-Does the civic ecology lab meet this expectation?
+Find more information about this and if there is a course, take note of what the course offers.

 3. You are curious about other people who have taken or are taking the online courses provided by the Civic Ecology Lab, as these online courses are offered globally.
-Where might you look to get more details about where people come from and what other people have posted for their weekly projects?
-What information do you gain from this?
+Get more details about where people come from and what other people have posted for their weekly projects.

 ### User 1 - Testing Notes (Final Submission)